acm-projects/When-Am-I/README.md

 - [React Native](https://facebook.github.io/react-native/) - We used React Native to create the frontend with the help of the Expo framework.
 - [Firebase](https://firebase.google.com/) - We used Realtime Database to hold the data from all the historical markers.
 For users, we used Firebase Authentication and to hold user data we used Firestore.
-- [Google Maps API](https://codelabs.developers.google.com/codelabs/google-maps-in-flutter/#0) - We used Google Maps as our map for displaying markers around the user.
+- [react-native-maps](https://github.com/react-native-community/react-native-maps) - We used react-native-maps for displaying markers around the user.

 ### The Team